Helping You Fight For Your Children

-Contact us today to schedule an initial consultation with Attorney Heidi Collier.
-She can help you understand your options and determine the best way forward.
-Call (760) 993-3770.
+Contact us today to schedule an initial consultation with a California Bar-Certified Family Law Specialist with the California Board of Legal Specialization, attorney Heidi D. Collier, CFLS.
+Our child custody attorney in Escondido can help you understand your options and determine the best way forward.
+Call 760-933-0503.
 We service clients from Escondido, Rancho Bernardo, 4S Ranch, Rancho Peñasquitos, Poway, Carmel Valley, La Jolla, and Santaluz.

 First, it is important to note that California law allows for two main types of child custody.
 These include:

-- Joint Custody: Both parents have equal right to spend time with their child, and both parents are permitted to make legal decisions on the child’s behalf.
+- Joint custody: Both parents have equal rights to spend time with their child, and both parents are permitted to make legal decisions on the child’s behalf.
 Legal decisions include things like what school the child will attend, what medical care he/she will receive, etc.